MEGATRON: The environments of Population III stars at Cosmic Dawn and their connection to present day galaxies: Method

 \subsection{Generating spectra}

-Galaxy spectra are generated from gas cells and star particles, located within $0.25\,r_{\rm vir}$ of the halo centre, by summing the stellar SEDs from both Pop.
-II and Pop.~III stars, the nebular emission, and the nebular continuum.
-Nebular emission of collisionally excited lines are computed using \textsc{pyneb} \citep{Luridiana_pyneb_2015} and the CHIANTI database \citep{Dere_chianti_2019}, where we build up emissivity grids in temperature and electron density for each line.
-With recombination lines, we assume a set density of $1\,m_\mathrm{p}\,\mathrm{cm^{-3}}$ and only interpolate in temperature, as the emissivity of recombination lines is only weakly dependent on the electron density.
+Galaxy spectra are generated from gas cells and star particles, located within $0.25\,r_{\rm vir}$ of the halo centre, by summing the stellar SEDs from both Pop~II and Pop~III stars, the nebular emission, and the nebular continuum.
+Nebular emission of recombination and collisionally excited lines are computed using \textsc{pyneb} \citep{Luridiana_pyneb_2015} and the CHIANTI database \citep{Dere_chianti_2019}, where we build up emissivity grids in temperature and electron density for each line.
 We correct for emission lines from cells with unresolved Strömgren spheres using CLOUDY (\citealt{ferland_cloudy_2017}, see \citealt{Katz2025MegP1} for details), and the nebular continuum is computed using \textsc{pyneb}.
-When processing the Pop.~III SEDs for observability, we use mass-dependent SEDs derived from Pop.~III atmospheric modelling \citep{larkin_pop3atmos_2023}.
+When processing the Pop~III SEDs for observability, we use mass-dependent SEDs derived from Pop~III atmospheric modelling \citep{larkin_pop3atmos_2023}.
 To compare with observational instruments such as JWST, we convert the spectra from our computed luminosities $L$ to AB magnitudes:

 where the luminosity is per frequency unit and $D_\mathrm{L}$ is the luminosity distance.
 We convolve the spectra with selected filters from JWST/NIRCam and JWST/MIRI using \textsc{sedpy} \citep{Johnson_SEDPY_2019}.
 UV magnitudes of galaxies are computed following \citet{Oke_Gunn_1983} as